prancer-io/cloud-validation-framework/README.md

 ## prerequisites
 - Linux based OS
 - Python 3.6
-- virtualenv (If you want to run it on a virtual env)
+- virtualenv
-- mongo server (apt-get install -y mongodb)
+- mongo database

+*Note:* virtualenv is not a hard requirement. it is better to run the python code in a virtual environment.
+To understand more about python virtual environment, [check python website](https://docs.python.org/3/library/venv.html)

+*Note:* mongo database is not a hard requirement to run prancer cloud validation framework.
+It is possible to run the framework and write all the outputs to the file system.
+To learn more, you can review [prancer documentations](https://docs.prancer.io/configuration/basics/#database-configuration)

 ## prancer installation
-- Clone the cloud validation framework https://github.com/prancer-io/cloud-validation-framework.git
+- Clone the cloud validation framework repository at `https://github.com/prancer-io/cloud-validation-framework.git`
-- cd cloud-validation-framework/
+- `cd cloud-validation-framework`
 - Create virtual environment using `virtualenv --python=python3 cloudenv`.
 The cloud validation has been tested and continuously integrated with python > 3.5
 - Set the virtual environment. `source cloudenv/bin/activate`
 - Upgrade the package manager `pip install -U pip`